newslynx/newslynx-electron/readme.md

 ## Installation and config

-Install dependencies with the following:
+Install dependencies with:

 ```
-$ npm install
+npm install
 ```

-Rename [config.sample.yaml](config.sample.yaml) to `config.yaml` and change values to where your [NewsLynx API](http://github.com/newslynx/newslynx-core) lives and pick a new secret key string.
+Rename [newslynx-config-sample](newslynx-config-sample/) to `newslynx-config` and change values to where your [NewsLynx API](http://github.com/newslynx/newslynx-core) lives (leave blank if this should be configured when the app first launches) and pick a new secret key string.
+Move this folder into `node_modules/`.

 ### Development

 Use this command to start up a version locally.

 ```
-$ npm start
+npm start
 ```

 ### Build app